dnarayanan/pygadgetreader/readme.md

  	                (in this case you MUST pass the full snapshot name)
 	 blockordering: allows for the user to specify which block ordering to use (only valid for Gadget type-1 binaries)

+		     units: Can either be 0 for code units or 1 physical:
+		     		 rho: g/cm^3 (physical if boxsize>0 and OmegaLambda > 0)
+		     	 	 vel: km/s   (peculiar if boxsize>0 and OmegaLambda > 0)
+		     		   u: Kelvin
+		     		mass: g
+					(note that no units include little h, you still need to divide that out)

 		Returns
 		-------